Small Business HQ

 How can you solve this challenge of CRM?

-In order to get approval from your top-level management, you need to address their concerns about the technology pricing and disruption leading to undesirable downtime.
+In order to get approval from your top-level management, you need to address their concerns about the technology pricing and disruptions leading to undesirable downtime.

 Consider giving the answer to the following questions to mitigate this challenge of CRM adoption:

-1. What will the impact be on the company’s overall performance by using CRM?
+1. What will the impact of using CRM be on the company’s overall performance?

 2. Which of your competitors have been using a CRM tool, and how has it benefited them?